mikg2art/mikg2art/README.md

 - 📝 I'm Mikhail Gofman, a student at Darmstadt University of Applied Sciences.
 - 🛠 I like to create in-game systems and work on gameplay mechanics.
-- 💼 Right now I'm working on my portfolio to find a programming internship.
+- 💼 Right now I'm to find a internship and developing my portfolio.

-Portfolio Website - [mikhail-gofman.com
-](https://mikhail-gofman.com/)
+Find more inforamtion about my projects on my website - [mikhail-gofman.com ](https://mikhail-gofman.com/)

 <!--